i5hi/keynos/README.md

 # keynos

-key standard for nostr and other social media protocols.
+Key standard for nostr and other social media protocols.

 ## test